nmaiorana/csgy9223_IntroOffSec/week_9/challenge_week9_README.md

 - Make a key
 - Delete key
 - Edit key, using first 0x8 bytes of address space "AAAAAAAA"
-- Review the key which should provide all the first 0x8 bytes and as many non-zero bytes in the 2nd 0x8 bytes (the free key)
+- Review the key which should provide all the first 0x8 bytes and as many non-zero bytes in the 2nd 0x8 bytes (the tcache key)
 - Repeat if unsuccessful (~2.75% chance, restart the solver)

 And that would have worked had the binary not wanted to free the address space after guessing correctly.
 This resulted in a double free error.
 I now need to adjust my script to store  the free key and use it after making another key to reallocate the space.